dagraham/etm-tk/etmTk/help/OVERVIEW.md

 - **Someday**: Someday (maybe) items.
 Review these periodically.

+Note: finished tasks, actions and notes are not displayed in this view.

-### Schedule
+### Day

-Scheduled (dated) items appear in this view, grouped by date and sorted by starting time and item type.
+All dated items appear in this view, grouped by date and sorted by starting time and item type.
 This includes:

 - All non-repeating, dated items.